 1. Provide a description of the SAC's involvement with the following activities, as required by section 1001.452(2), Florida Statutes a.
-Evaluation of last year's school improvement plan

-During the SAC meetings, the committee will examine last year's School Improvement Plan (SIP) and identify strengths and areas in need of improvement in an effort to focus on the necessary modifications that will help strengthen teaching and improve student achievement.
-SAC will also discuss the school's 2016 state assessment data results and review the High School Grading Matrix data to determine the target areas for the upcoming school year.
+Evaluation of last year's school improvement plan identifies strengths and areas in need of improvement in an effort to focus on the necessary modifications that will help strengthen teaching and improve student achievement.
+SAC also discusses the school's current action plan created by the administrative team as well as 2017 state assessment data results to determine the target areas for SIP.